Supports a centralised payment and collection factory

 It is important to have full understanding of what and how Nordea's Message Centre performs validation of all messages.

-For detailed information about the message flow process in Corporate eGateway, select from below.
+For detailed information about the message flow process in Corporate eGateway, see below.

 Participants must make sure that payment orders are valid instructions to Nordea in order to prevent fraud.
 It must be ensured that an authorised party gives instructions in such a way that it cannot subsequently be denied that the instructions were sent.
 Moreover, it must be ensured that the instructions cannot be changed or manipulated by anybody during transmission.
 To ensure that, transactions should be subject to integrity, origin authentication and non-repudiation of origin techniques.